maliMirkec/personal-website/site/articles/how-to-get-sticky-and-full-bleed-elements-to-play-well-together.md

 Beware that there is a known issue with sticky positioning in Safari when it’s used with `overflow: auto`.
 It is documented over [at caniuse](https://caniuse.com/css-sticky) in the known issues section:

+{% note %}
-> A parent with overflow set to auto will prevent position: sticky from working in Safari.
+_A parent with overflow set to auto will prevent position: sticky from working in Safari._
+{% endnote %}

 Nice, that was easy.
 Let’s solve the challenge of full-bleed elements next.